Hubbell Incorporated (HUBB)

 • Management expects sustained mid-single-digit growth and ongoing margin expansion, supported by portfolio high-grading, targeted acquisitions, and strong demand in data center and utility markets.
 The DMC Power acquisition is set to boost growth and margins, while electric distribution and smart meter businesses are stabilizing.

-• Double-digit adjusted EPS growth in Q2 was driven by strong grid infrastructure and electrical solutions, with margin expansion and a raised full-year outlook.
-Price increases are expected to offset cost inflation, and capital deployment remains active in high-growth areas.
+• Double-digit adjusted EPS growth in Q2 was driven by strong grid infrastructure and electrical solutions, with margin expansion and robust free cash flow.
+The full-year outlook was raised, supported by proactive pricing, secular growth trends, and a unified FIFO accounting transition.

 • Price-cost neutrality is maintained for the year, with improved margin prospects as cost pressures ease.
 Utility infrastructure and transmission segments show strong growth, while telecom and meter businesses are stabilizing.
 Over $2 billion is available for acquisitions and buybacks through 2027.